muzardemoses/Chatter-app/README.md

 ### Continued development

-I will continue to develope my css skills especially in  positioning areas and media queries to make my websites more responsive.
+I will continue to work on this project to make it better and add more features to it.

-I will also learn more on React